MabezDev/talks/esp-rust-intro.md

 The Rust Core Library is the dependency-free foundation of The Rust Standard Library.
 The core library is minimal: it isn’t even aware of heap allocation, nor does it provide concurrency or I/O. These things require platform integration, and this library is platform-agnostic.

+Even though the Core library is not aware of heap allocation, it's still possible to do heap allocation in a `no_std` environment.
+Much like the Core library and Standard library, the Alloc library is also seperate and can be pulled into a `no_std` project.

+The Standard library builds on top of Core and Alloc, often re-exporting large parts of each crate.

 # Miscellaneous - Cargo plugins

 By naming a package binary `cargo-X` you can extend the capabilities of cargo.
 For example, `cargo-espflash` can be invoked with `cargo espflash OPTIONS`.
 [Other examples](https://crates.io/categories/development-tools::cargo-plugins).